mlcommons/GaNDLF/docs/usage.md

 ## M3D-CAM usage

 The integration of the [M3D-CAM library](https://arxiv.org/abs/2007.00453) into GaNDLF enables the generation of attention maps for 3D/2D images in the validation epoch for classification and segmentation tasks.
-To activate M3D-CAM one simply needs to add the following parameter to the config:
+To activate M3D-CAM you just need to add the following parameter to the config:

 ```yaml
 medcam: